reanahub/reana-demo-agc-cms-ttbar-coffea/README.md

 $ docker push docker.io/reanahub/reana-demo-agc-cms-ttbar-coffea
 ```

+For this example we will not need to build the image but use the image already available in Dockerhub: `docker.io/reanahub/reana-demo-agc-cms-ttbar-coffea:1.0.0` or `registry.cern.ch/docker.io/reanahub/reana-demo-agc-cms-ttbar-coffea:1.0.0` in CERN Harbor registry pull-through cache (this avoids any DockerHub pull limits).

 Some data are located at the eos/public so in order to process the big amount of files, user should be authenticated with Kerberos.
 In our case we achieve it by setting up:
 ```console